jerschro/how_to_dft/docs/lessons/lesson_4.md

 ## Pauli-Exclusion Principle

 How electrons are assigned in each orbital.

+## Hunz Rule

+## Born-Oppenheimer Approximation

+## Hartree-Fock Theory

+## Kohn-Sham Theory Equations

 ## Calculated Orbital Energies and Locations